-I also highly recommend using decking screws, and an impact driver as it will save you a lot of time and effort.
-Make sure you also know where the slats are below the board you are installing, so that you drill through both.
+I also highly recommend using decking screws and an impact driver to save you a lot of time and effort.
+Make sure you also know where the slats are below the board you are installing so that you drill through both.
 I screwed in about 10 decking screws per board, as I wanted a really stable foundation, but you can adapt your required tools based on your size and space.

-Also note, that I had to use two six foot boards for my deck to make up the 12-foot length that I had to cover.
+Also note, that I had to use two six-foot boards for my deck to make up the 12-foot length that I had to cover.
 If I could go back in time, I would recommend saving time/effort and renting a truck.
-However, if you have a strict budget like I did, or if you need to use multiple boards, then you may need to add a center brace.
+However, if you have a strict budget as I did, or if you need to use multiple boards, then you may need to add a center brace.

 The process of adding a section to your deck for added stability is called Deck Blocking or Bridging.
 You may not need to add a brace, but if you run into the same problem as me, it can come as an affordable and quick solution.
 The deck bridge can also help prevent warping!

-I was going for a hardy dark brown deck, so I used a weather resistant fast drying paint.
-If you want to play it safe, then I would recommend adding some painters tape to the edges of your deck, so the paint doesn’t get anywhere you do not want it to.
+I was going for a hardy dark brown deck, so I used weather-resistant fast-drying paint.
+If you want to play it safe, I recommend adding some painter’s tape to the edges of your deck so the paint doesn’t get anywhere you do not want it to.

-I also recommend using a paint instead of a stain for your floor boards.
+I also recommend using paint instead of a stain for your floorboards.
 However, you can use a stain for the railings/exterior.
 Paint lasts a lot longer and is easier to maintain.

-While I used a one coat paint, I still needed to re-apply another coat a few hours later.
-You may also need a thin paint brush along with a roller, to get to corners or hard to reach spaces.
+While I used one coat of paint, I still needed to re-apply another coat a few hours later.
+You may also need a thin paintbrush along with a roller to get to corners or hard-to-reach spaces.

 After your paint is completely dry, you can add variety by painting your stairs to add a nice accent.
 I decided to paint the back of my stairs to add some consistency and uniformity to other areas of the deck.